 The open plan kitchen includes a six seater dining table and links with the living area.
 Our kitchen boasts a fridge/freezer, microwave, small bench top oven and stove top.
 Enclosed in the cupboards are all the essentials that make cooks happy including kettle, toaster, grill, cutlery, pots, pans, oven trays, glassware and dining ware.

 The Bungalow has one bathroom with separate toilet.
 The bathroom consists of a shower, bath and vanity while the laundry provides a front loader washing machine, iron and ironing board and an inside clothes drying rack.
 There is also a clothes line located in the backyard.

 The open plan kitchen includes a six seater dining table and links with the living area.
 Our kitchen boasts a fridge/freezer, microwave, small bench top oven and stove top.
 Enclosed in the cupboards are all the essentials that make cooks happy.

 Located 2km from Wave Rock is 16 Studio en-suite rooms with access to communal kitchen and living areas.

-Twelve En-Suite Studio Rooms
+Sixteen En-Suite Studio Rooms

 The Silos also gives access to the communal kitchen, laundry, recreation room and dining area.